palasimi/lua-igt/CONTRIBUTING.md

 luarocks test
 ```

-This will automatically install testing dependencies and run all tests and linters.
+This will run all tests and linters.

 ## Pandoc filter